Skip to content

 What Actually Creates a Moat

-The startups getting funded right now — the ones winning serious conviction — are building things that cannot be cloned overnight.
+The startups getting funded right now — the ones building real conviction — are building things that cannot be cloned overnight.
 The pattern is consistent:

 Physical infrastructure